 CRLF dispersal habitat impacts from site disturbance are anticipated at three project locations.
-Potential temporary impacts to approximately 0.126 acre are anticipated during construction at Location 2 due to staging and excavation activities.
+Potential temporary impacts to approximately 0.126 acre would have been anticipated during construction at Location 2 due to staging and excavation activities.
 Potential permanent impacts to approximately 0.284 acre of CRLF dispersal habitat are anticipated from construction of MVPs at Locations 5 and 6.
 A further discussion of work proposed at these three locations follows.

 Location 2.
-Work at Location 2 would consist of installing MGS and a VMS on the northbound shoulder of SR 1.
+Location 2 has been dropped from further consideration by the project at this time.
+Work at Location 2 would have consisted of installing MGS and a VMS on the northbound shoulder of SR 1.
 Relatively undeveloped lands occur to the southwest and southeast of Location 2, providing a potential route, aside from SR 1, free of major barriers for frogs to disperse though the BSA.
 A roadside ditch on the northbound shoulder of SR 1 may further increase connectivity between other open areas and the BSA.
 The ditch and associated culverts may provide shelter as well as aquatic habitat during portions of the year.
 The project footprint is, however, subject to regular mowing and its value to frogs is likely restricted to frogs dispersing through the area.